Kingwood Township Park

 Frenchtown, NJ 08825

-This preserved tract, located off Horseshoe Bend Road, is adjacent to some 500 hundreds of acres of adjacent open space and preserved farmland, resulting in creation of a more than 800-acre green space and farm corridor in western Kingwood Township. ¬†
+This preserved tract, located off Horseshoe Bend Road, is adjacent to some 500 hundred acres of open space and preserved farmland, resulting in creation of a more than 1000-acre green space and farm corridor in western Kingwood Township.

 NJDEP press release July 6, 2011: New 313-acre Park in Hunterdon County Unveiled; $7.5 Million Project is Joint Effort by Green Acres Program, and Federal, County, Local, and Non-profit Partners